-Are you hesitant about using that great picture you found to illustrate a blog post, or worried that quoting too much from a single title for your term paper violates copyright?
-The Library’s Director of Information Policy, Brandon Butler, has come up with a phrase that can help determine if you are protected from having to seek permission from the copyright holder.
-Using writer Michael Pollan’s commonsense maxim about food, health, and nutrition—“Eat food.
+Are you hesitant to use that great picture you found to illustrate a blog post, or worried that quoting too much from an article in your term paper violates copyright?
+The Library’s Director of Information Policy, Brandon Butler, has some advice.
+He uses writer Michael Pollan’s commonsense maxim about food, health, and nutrition—“Eat food.
 Not too much.
-Mostly plants.”—Butler simplifies the concept of fair use with his own phrase, “Use fairly.
+Mostly plants.”—to simplify the concept of fair use: “Use fairly.
 Not too much.
 Have reasons.”

 “Use fairly” means taking from a work without superseding it, like a book review that doesn’t replace the book but informs people about whether or not to buy it, or transforming a work into something new and different that changes and adds value to it.
 “Not too much” means using an amount appropriate to your purpose, as with critical appraisal of an artwork that might require the entire image.
 “Have reasons” means being prepared to justify why your use is fair, and why the amount is not too much, given your purpose.